Gatlinburg and the Great Smoky Mountains are known for their family-oriented attractions.

 Usually, the folks participating in the moonshine tastings are fine, calm and polite adults looking for a fun night out.

 However, if you are tasting moonshine – homogenized though it may be – you are more likely to have some personalities with varying goals for the evening.

-Legal moonshine is the hippest thing going in Sevier County right now, so there are a lot of options.
+These samples are the hippest thing going in Sevier County right now, so there are a lot of options.

 I don’t have a personal favorite.
 And there are plenty of distilleries to choose from.